 ZZ plant is a slow growing, reliable performer that is doggedly loyal even when you mistreat it.
 It is such an easy plant that creating more of them to share with friends and family seems like a good idea.
-Propagating ZZ plants is easy but can take up nine months or more.
+Propagating ZZ plants is easy but can take up to nine months or more.
 Learn how to root ZZ plant cuttings for a better chance at success.

 ZZ Plant Leaf Propagation

 It is common to find a ZZ plant in an office setting with low light and no fresh air.
-The uncomplaining plant, Zamioculcus zamiifolia, is also known as eternity plant, fat boy, aroid palm and many more common names.
-It hails from the Southeast coast of Africa and has been an important houseplant in the industry for years.
+The uncomplaining plant, Zamioculcus zamiifolia, is also known as eternity plant, fat boy, aroid palm, and many more common names.
+It hails from the southeast coast of Africa and has been an important houseplant in the industry for years.
 ZZ plants grow from large thick rhizomes.
 Propagating ZZ plants is as easy as separating these or you can try rooting leaf cuttings.

 Propagation of ZZ plants by division can only be done once in a while.
-This is because the plant produces new rhizomes very slowly and removing some frequently will damage the parent plant.
+This is because the plant produces new rhizomes very slowly, and removing some frequently will damage the parent plant.
 Since rhizomes are slow, it is best to look at leaf cuttings as the source of material for propagation.

 Stems cuttings alone will not work well, but if you take a cutting with two leaves and a bit of stem, the rooting and growth is quicker than just a single leaf and no stem.
-ZZ plant leaf cuttings are the recommended method by professional growers and can result in new rhizomes in about 4 weeks when grown in nearly 80 degree Fahrenheit (26 C.) conditions.
+ZZ plant leaf cuttings are the recommended method by professional growers and can result in new rhizomes in about four weeks when grown in nearly 80 degree F. (26 C.) conditions.
 However, most of us don’t have greenhouse conditions so the process could take nine months or more.

 Soil for ZZ Leaf Cuttings

 Once you have the correct type of cutting, it is time to consider the medium.
-Some houseplants can root in just a glass of water; however, rooting ZZ plant in water will likely result in a rotten cutting and isn’t the best way to establish new plants.
+Some houseplants can root in just a glass of water, however, rooting ZZ plant in water will likely result in a rotten cutting and isn’t the best way to establish new plants.